-Kaufman & Forman, P.C., represents employees in collective actions against their employers.
+Robert J. Kaufman, Esq. & Alex B. Kaufman, Esq. represent employees in collective actions against their employers.
 Often, if one employee is having a wage and hour law dispute, many are.
 Under the Fair Labor Standards Act (FLSA), an employee can file a lawsuit against his or her employer on behalf of him or herself and other employees in a similar situation.

-If you believe that your company is violating the wage and hour laws, contact us now speak to a lawyer from our firm.
+If you believe that your company is violating the wage and hour laws, contact us now speak to a lawyer.

 Have You Been Wrongly Classified As A Salaried Employee?

 Just because you are a salaried employee does not mean that you are exempt from overtime pay.
 We can help you determine your exempt or nonexempt status.
 If you are determined to be eligible for overtime pay, we can help you seek compensation.
 Our knowledge of workplace laws such as the FLSA and Georgia wage and hour requirement can benefit you as you seek compensation for unpaid overtime.

 Your Proper Employee Classification Is Defined In The Law